Multinational crew blasts off for space station

 "I view these vehicles like wagon trains supplying some government-run fort out West," Pettit said in a prelaunch interview.
 "We have commercial entities that are lining up to take supplies to and from space station."

 NASA eventually wants to buy rides to fly astronauts to the station commercially as well and is contributing to four firm's efforts.
-The U.S. space agency has $406 million to spend on space taxi development for the fiscal year that began on October 1 and plans to issue its next solicitation in mid-February, program managers said on Tuesday at an industry briefing at the Kennedy Space Center in Florida.
+The U.S. space agency has $406 million (258 million pounds) to spend on space taxi development for the fiscal year that began on October 1 and plans to issue its next solicitation in mid-February, program managers said on Tuesday at an industry briefing at the Kennedy Space Centre in Florida.

 With the space shuttles' retirement, NASA is dependent on Russia to fly crews to the station, a service that currently costs the United States about $350 million a year.